SteerClearWM/Steer-Clear-Backend/README.md

 ### POST /register
 * Creates a new user.
 * Takes a form with a **email** and **password** field.
-* If the user already exists return the register page again
+* If the user already exists return the register page again and a 409 status code
 * **TODO** add error message

 ## Driver Portal